ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 - Default: Auto-generated timestamp in `YYMMDD-HHMMSS` format for backup operations

 ### br_skip_instance
-Set to `true` to skip backing up or restoring the DB2 instance Kubernetes resources (only backup/restore the database data).
+Set to `false` to back up or restore the DB2 instance Kubernetes resources.

 - Optional
 - Environment Variable: `BR_SKIP_INSTANCE`
-- Default: `false`
+- Default: `true` (only backup/restore the database data)

 ### backup_vendor
 Specifies where the database backup will be stored or retrieved from.

 - Optional
 - Environment Variable: `BACKUP_VENDOR`
-- Default: `s3`
+- Default: `disk`
 - Supported values: `s3`, `disk`

 ### backup_type